lynx44/windows_ssl/README.md

 ### Attribute Parameters

-- hash: the certificate hash
+- certificate_hash: the certificate hash
 - port: the port
 - ip_address: the ip address to bind to.
 Defaults to 0.0.0.0 (any ip address)
 - app_guid: the application guid.
 Defaults to 00000000-0000-0000-0000-000000000000 (any application)